 Put your phone down, close your laptop and make eye contact with the speaker.
 Show that you are truly engaged and paying attention.
 Have the conversation in a neutral location that is free of the division of a desk or table.

-Ask questions to learn about the other person and their drive to have the conversation with you.
+Ask questions to learn about the other person and their drive to have a conversation with you.
 Demonstrate your genuine interest in them and learn about their perspective.
 Ask clarifying questions to gain a deeper understanding of the conversation

 Understand what is being said and reflect on the conversation as a whole.
 Make a point to summarize the speaker’s points and provide honest and appropriate feedback respectfully.